-Marvell is a blue-collar town, with 53.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Marvell, you'll notice that it is more blue-collar than most other communities in America.
+53.65% of Marvell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marvell is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Marvell who work in farm management occupations (13.97%), sales jobs (12.70%), and teaching (7.30%).

-In terms of college education, Marvell is nearly on par with the US average for all cities of 21.84%: 18.43% of adults 25 and older in Marvell have a bachelor's degree or advanced degree.
+The education level of Marvell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.43% of adults 25 and older in Marvell have a college degree.

 The per capita income in Marvell in 2022 was $25,261, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $101,044 for a family of four.
 However, Marvell contains both very wealthy and poor people as well.